 3pm - Stroke

 There is limited free parking onsite at HMRI.
-We encourage all visitors to utilise public transport or the FREE SHUTTLE BUS running all day from Hunter Stadium.
+We encourage all visitors to utilise public transport or the FREE SHUTTLE BUS running all day from McDonald Jones Stadium.

 For mobility parking, please see security on entry to the HMRI carpark and we will do our best to accommodate by allocating close-by car spaces (subject to availability).

 For your convenience, HMRI have arranged a FREE SHUTTLE BUS for transporting visitors to Open Day.
 A bus will leave every 30 minutes for the entire day!
-Simply park at Hunter Stadium and catch the shuttle bus to and from the HMRI Building.
+Simply park at McDonald Jones Stadium and catch the shuttle bus to and from the HMRI Building.